xu-cheng/latex-action/README.md

 * `extra_fonts`

     Install extra `.ttf`/`.otf` fonts to be used by `fontspec`.
 You can also pass multiple files as a multi-line string.
-Each file path will be interpreted as glob pattern.
+Each file path will be interpreted as bash glob pattern.
 For example:
     ```yaml
     - uses: xu-cheng/latex-action@v3
       with: